-mkdir yyyymmdd for each scene and within this directory create symbolic links to the raw data (and leader/volume files if they exist).
-For ERS and RADARSAT-1 data the link names must be DAT_01.001 and LEA_01.001 and VDF_DAT.001.
-For Envisat data the link name must be image.slc.
+This will create a directory named SLC in the current directory, with a subdirectory for each image named yyyymmdd.
+Within each subdirectory, symbolic links will be created to the slc files (and leader/volume files if they exist).
+For ERS and RADARSAT-1 data the link names must be DAT_01.001, LEA_01.001, and VDF_DAT.001.
+For Envisat and COSMO-SkyMed data the link name must be image.slc.
+For TerraSAR-X and RADARSAT-2 data, the link names must be image.slc and leader.xml.